-Here, we’ll dive into average small business loan rates and where to find some of the best small business loan rates to help you understand the true cost of financing this year.
+Here, we’ll dive into average small business loan rates, how to understand the cost of financing, and where to find some of the best small business loan rates today.

 The prime rate is the rate to which many small business loans (including some SBA loans) are tied.
-Due to multiple rate increases by the Fed in 2022, and into 2023, which influence the prime rate, it has taken a steady march upward.
+Rates rose frequently throughout 2022 and 2023, due to multiple rate increases by the Fed.

 Many small business loans and lines of credit carry variable interest rates.
 As the prime rate rises, very often the rate business owners will pay goes up as well.
 And certainly new loans will be impacted by the latest interest rates.